-Statute 13.825 Subd 9 (b) requires the governing body with jurisdiction over the budget of the law enforcement agency shall review the results of the audit.
-The independent BWC audit found that the Cannon Falls Police Department BWC program is being operated in compliance with the requirements of Statute 13.825.
-The independent audit report and department policy are attached for reference.
+Statute 13.825 Subd 9 (b) requires the governing body with jurisdiction over the budget of the law enforcement agency shall review the results of BWC audits.
+Both independent BWC audits found that the Cannon Falls Police Department BWC program has been and is being operated in compliance with the requirements of Minnesota Statute 13.825 and 626.8473.
+The independent audit reports and the current department BWC policy are attached for reference.